 It is wrong to consider that financial planning is just to make investments to achieve goals.
-Until every aspect of your finance is in order, financial planning can’t be called as complete and neither will it succeed.
+Until every aspect of your finance is in order, financial planning can’t be called complete, and neither will it succeed.
 (Read: Financial Literacy is more than being able to make Investment decisions)

 For e.g if you have started saving for your long term goals without keeping the adequate emergency fund and without buying adequate insurance coverage than in case of emergencies you will have only one choice to manage the situation which is to withdraw your savings.

 Your financial advisor/planner also plays a key role in your personal finance.
 Different people have different kind of advisers.

 Many take financial advice from Friends, family, Insurance/mutual funds agents, bank relationship managers, share brokers, accountants etc. Many follow some Personal finance blogs or TV shows to work on their financial life, and many have engaged some professionals like (CAs, CFPs etc.) as their Personal Financial Planner.
 (Read: How to Evaluate your Financial Planner?)

 Whosoever is your advisor, the success or failure of your financial planning depends on the competency of that adviser and how you are following up with his advice.
 Some questions to be answered before opting for a Financial planner (be it anyone of the above) can be